Hugo Award FAQ

 What are Retro-Hugos?

 Science Fiction has been going a lot longer that the Hugos, so many famous works never got the chance to win an Award.
-The WSFS Constitution gives Worldcons the right to award Hugos for a year 50, 75 or 100 years in the past, provided only that there was a Worldcon in that year but no Hugos were awarded.
+The WSFS Constitution gives Worldcons the right to award Hugos for a year 50, 75 or 100 years in the past, provided only that there was a Worldcon in that year but no Hugos Award election happened that year.
 Not all Worldcons choose to do this.
 You will be informed when you receive the nomination papers if Retro-Hugos are being awarded.
-The next time that Retro-Hugos might possibly be presented is 2014 (for 1939).

 Is there a monetary award?